lucaslago/okta-openid-samples/README.md

 gY703cd1MJjDFRL4DQPPo6yhLWWs7UCyG2o9SORJc4Qoig
 ```

 A JWT is a method for representing claims securely between two parties.
-It is basically a base64 encoded string divided in 3 parts by dots (**header**, **payload** and **signature**), each containig different information.
+It is basically a base64 encoded string divided in 3 parts by dots (**header**, **payload** and **signature**) each containing different information.
 The above decoded token contains:

 **Header**
 ```javascript